victornemeth/ProteinTinder/README.md

 ## Stuff I need to Add

 - If you have suggestions please let me know!
+- Deploying the website with Debug=False, nginx config.
 - The ability to see an overview of the annotations of another user

 ## Use